-– Section 31 of the Crimes Act 1958
+– section 31 of the Crimes Act 1958

-Examples of Assault
+Some examples of Assault

 - An ambulance officer at a music festival tries to assist you, you push him in the chest and run away.